igorwaw/web-advent/content/2016/02-bathroom/index.md

 2D grid with a twist.
 I wrote a simple solution using way too many elifs.
 Could be made a bit shorter by using hexadecimal numbers.
-Or much shorter by using a loopup table.
+Or much shorter by using a lookup table.
 But I didn't bother, let's go to the more interesting tasks.

 ```python